 Rule 3301-51-10 | Transportation of children with disabilities.

-(2) Special transportation means vehicle transportation service required by the individualized education program or any applicable state or federal law.
+(2) Special transportation means vehicle transportation service required by the individualized education program of a child with disabilities or any applicable state or federal law.

 (3) Transportation means travel to and from school, between schools, and in and around school buildings, and may include the following:

-(a) Travel to and from school, between schools, and in and around school buildings during normal school hours and outside of normal school hours if included on the individual education program.
+(a) Travel to and from school, between schools, and in and around school buildings during normal school hours and outside of normal school hours if included on the child's individualized education program.

 (b) Specialized equipment, such as special or adapted vehicles, lifts, and ramps, if required to provide special transportation for a child with disabilities.

-(c) Fitting and/or retrofitting vehicles with specialized equipment, such as car seats, securement systems, and harnesses.
+(c) Fitting and/or retrofitting vehicles with specialized equipment, such as car seats, securement systems, and safety vests.

-(d) Employment of aides for particular special education vehicles if deemed necessary by the school district.
+(d) Employment of transportation aides for particular special education vehicles if deemed necessary by the child's individualized education program.

 (e) Alternative pick-up and drop-off locations, such as the curb, driveway, or front door of the child's home, if determined to be appropriate based upon the individual needs of the child.